dejanmauer/AuthenticateAspNetCoreApiWithJWTandRefreshTokens/README.md

 And how to authenticate user?

-One of the most popular way to secure API endpoints it to use so called token authentication (also known as bearer authentication).
+One of the most popular way to secure API endpoints is token authentication (also known as bearer authentication).
 Let's look at the workflow:

 - important: SSL (HTTPS) must be used when dealing with token authentication!
-- user sends credentials to token provider API (for example: www.mysite.com/api/token/login?username=dejan&password=Pa$$1234)
+- user sends credentials to token provider API - login method (for example: www.mysite.com/api/token/login?username=dejan&password=Pa$$1234)
 - application checks if the user exists and the provided password is correct.
-In our case we depend on the AspNet Core Identity.
+In our case we depend on the Asp.Net Core Identity with identity information stored on SQL Server.
+- if user is found and password is correct (which is done by comparing password hashes) than the JWT token gets created.
+- JWT token consists of user credentials.
+The data are digitally signed, so that receiver can always check for authenticy.
+- JWT token is send back to the user.
+This token must be sent in the header of every call to protected API actions.

+When the token is issued it has information about validity.
+User tokens are usually valid from several minutes to several days, depending on the application.
+Please be aware that anybody who might intercept the token can do nasty things and there is no easy way to revoke just one token!
+That is why shorter tokens are considered more secure.

+This brings us to the next question.
+If tokens with short validity are preferable, how to renew token after the expiriation?
+Ask user again to enter credentials?
+Not the best approach...
+One way to overcome the issue is to issue one time refresh token at the time user receives access token.
+This token is then used - combined with expired access token - to automatically issue new access token without asking user for their credentials.

 ## JWT (JSON Web Tokens)
 JWT (JSON web token) has become popular in web development.
 It is an open standard for transmiting data as a JSON object in a secure way.
 The data transmitting using JWT between parties are digitally signed so that it can be easily verified and trusted.